decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 - [Python]
 - [Go]

-Both currently (as of 2024.04.11) support all of the features of the core `did:tdw` including [[ref: Key Pre-Rotation]].
-Not yet supported is the the concept of [[ref: witnesses]].
+The implementations support all of the features of the core `did:tdw` including [[ref: Key Pre-Rotation]], except support for [[ref: witnesses]].

 ### Using Pre-Rotation Keys

 In an effort to prevent the loss of control over a decentralized identifier (DID) due to a compromised private key, [[ref: pre-rotation]] keys are introduced.
-These commitments, made by the [[ref: DID Controller]], are declarations about the keys that will be published in future versions of the DID document, without revealing the keys themselves.
+These commitments, made by the [[ref: DID Controller]], are declarations about the authorization keys that will be published in future versions of the DID log, without revealing the keys themselves.

 The primary goal of [[ref: pre-rotation]] keys is to ensure that even if an attacker gains access to the current active key, they will not be able to take control of